refactory-id/recruitment-reactjs-test/README.md

 In RestaurantApp, you can use it by type:

 ### `start`
-Runs the continue the cashier feature of RestaurantApp
+Runs the continue the cashier feature of the RestaurantApp

 ## Debuging

-I have no clue when i clone and run the environtment for the very first time.\
+I have no clue when i clone and run the environtment for the very first time. \

-So, i update App.js until it works.\
+So, i update App.js until it works. \

 Thank you!